mattgodbolt/jsbeeb/README.md

   * Play lots of games and report issues either on [github](https://github.com/mattgodbolt/jsbeeb/issues) or by email (matt@godbolt.org).
 * Core
   * Save state ability
+    * Once we have this I'd love to get some "reverse step" debugging support
-  * Get the "boo" of the boot "boo-beep" working
+  * Get the "boo" of the boot "boo-beep" working (disabled currently as the Javascript startup makes the sound dreadfully choppy on Chrome at least).
 * Save disc support
   * Local discs need to be made more workable and need an "export" feature
+  * Multiple discs need a UI
 * `git grep -i todo`
+* Optimisation
+  * While every attempt to make things fast has been made, I'm sure there's some more clever things that can be done without compromising emulation accuracy

 Tests
 -----